jchurchill/resistance/WidgetFramework_README.md

 	This contains a small amount of core JJWidget framework code that needs to run client-side before widgets can be created.

 app/controllers/application_controller.rb
-	The following lines were added to this file to allow much of the widget framework to work.
+	A few lines were added to the top of this file to allow much of the widget framework to function.

-	# Widget framework inclusions
-	include WidgetHelper
-	before_filter :widget_framework_initialize
-	helper :widget

 app/helpers/widget_helper.rb
 	The majority of widget framework methods and core code live here.